 - During execution, an internal node is executed whenever its operand tables are available.

 - The result table then replaces the node.

 - A query tree represents a specific order of operations for executing a query.

 - Relation nodes are displayed as single circles

 - Constants represented by constant nodes

 - Selection or join conditions represented as edges

 - Attributes to be retrieved are displayed in square brackets

-If you find anything incorrect in the above-discussed topic and have further questions, please comment below.
+Please comment below if you find anything incorrect in the above-discussed topic and have further questions.